Iran University of Medical Sciences • Journals

 • Before accepting an invitation

-• How to structure comments to authors and to editors
+• Structuring comments to authors and editors

-• How to flag suspected ethical or integrity issues
+• Flagging suspected ethical issues

 • Recognition and reviewer certificates